7 Scriptures on the Grace of God

 Bible Verses on the Grace of God

 - Ephesians 2:8-9 – “By grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”
 We are saved by grace through our faith in Christ.
-Our salvation is unmerited, undeserved or unearned.
+Our salvation is unmerited, undeserved and unearned.
 There is nothing we can ever do to earn the salvation that has been so freely bestowed upon us.
 It is “not of works, lest any man should boast.”

 Charles Spurgeon put it this way, “You have seen a painter with his palette on his finger and he has ugly little daubs of paint on the palette.
 What can he do with those spots?
 Go in and see the picture.
 What a splendid painting!
 In an even wiser way does Jesus act toward us.
 He takes us, poor smudges of paint, and He makes the blessed pictures of His grace out of us.
 It is neither the brush nor the paint He uses, but it is the skill of His own hand which does it all.”